raddeana/muffin/readme.md

 ## Muffin
 Very delicious and happy.<br>
-Life is very short, i play cat.<br>
+Life is very short, I play cat.<br>
-Quantum daydream. <br>
-If we really meet something precious, we can not recognize. <br>
+If we really meet precious, We can not recognize. <br>